amoskovskykh/da_projects/other_projects/README.md

 The task statement was to choose an ecommerce business, conduct a brief analysis of its model, product listings and services to further design a Database in MSSQL, generate synthetic data, formulate and answer business questions with SQL queries.
 Project requirement also included a well maintained documentation.

 As for a model client suggested Elmir ecommerce business, which is a retailer specializing in consumer electronics and home appliances, operating both online and through physical stores.
 It has 3 stores located in Kharkiv and a service center.
-Besides selling products, the company provides services, such as computer and digital equipment repair.
+Besides selling products, the company provides services, such as computer and digital equipment repair.<br>
-Database design, generated data and business questions asked were further generalized for a typical retailer ecommerce business.
+Database design, generated data, and business questions asked were further generalized for a typical retailer ecommerce business.
 ***
 ### General Data Model Structure for a retailer ecommerce business:
 1. Products - key entity of the information system.
 Contains information about the physcial products presented on the store's website.
 Products are classified by categories, brands.